wambagilles/Condition-monitoring-of-hydraulic-systems/README.md

 ## Future Work
 - Improve the model accurance by expérimenting other ALNet architecures, Loss function, and standardize the input.
-- Add more extensive unit tests.
+- Add extensive unit tests as well as CI/CD pipelines (non regression, coverage) to ease deployment of the application.
+- Version the models and Dataset
+- Add monitoring solutions like MLFLOW
 - Deploy the app on a cloud platform for broader accessibility.